 Often, someone with anxiety attempts to self-medicate with weed.
 In Washington state alone, as of 2016, more than 58% of people who used medical marijuana did so for anxiety.
 However, other, better-studied treatments are available.
 While some anxiety treatments involve taking medications, others involve different forms of therapy.
 Your doctor will be able to help you decide which treatment options are best for you.
 Expert-vetted treatment options for anxiety include:

 - Therapy, including:

 - Acceptance and commitment therapy

 If you or a loved one is struggling with marijuana addiction or a co-occurring anxiety disorder, The Recovery Village can help.
 Contact us today to learn more about treatment programs that can work well for your needs.

 National Institute on Drug Abuse.
-“Marijuana Research Report.”
+“Marijuana”>Marijuana.”
 April 2020.
-Accessed June 19, 2020.
+Accessed July 4, 2022.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.